KorfLab/algorithms/STYLE.md

 		+ slow algorithm
 		+ doesn't wrap
 + meghana
+	+ don't copy readfasta, alias it if you must
 	+ longestorf
 		+ sometimes better to define class variables
 		+ what if the codon isn't in the code?